Photo by Jamie Taete, graphic work by Sam Taylor

 Speak to People You Wouldn't Normally Speak to

-Before uni, you're surrounded by half-people who aren't really proper people, in that they won't necessarily have bothered to develop their personalities or brains much beyond what their respective market town mentalities demand of them.
-And after uni, you'll inevitably find yourself comfortably trapped in a peer group of people just like you, all sitting around expressing the same opinions to each other.
+Before college, you're surrounded by half-people who aren't really proper people, in that they won't necessarily have bothered to develop their personalities or brains much beyond what their respective small-town mentalities demanded of them.
+And after college, you'll inevitably find yourself comfortably trapped in a peer group of people just like you, all sitting around expressing the same opinions to each other.

-But at uni, you can talk to a bunch of different people.
-People who don't drink alcohol, people whose parents didn't let them watch Made in Chelsea, people who don't have any rigid opinions on whether Disclosure ruined house or not.
-A friend of mine went to London Met and the only friend he made the whole time he was there was a 32-year-old mature student who worked in Games Workshop and commentated on roller derby matches in his spare time.
+But at college, you can talk to a bunch of different people.
+People who don't drink alcohol, people whose parents didn't let them watch The Real Housewives, people who don't want to talk to you about Radiohead.
+A friend of mine once told me the only friend he made the whole time he was at school was a 32-year-old who worked in a video game store and commentated on roller derby matches in his spare time.
 Yes, he had beard dandruff,

-After university, you're probably gonna migrate back to your social, racial and cultural demographics – sad but true – so, in the name of education, talk to the different people.
-At least that way, in ten years' time, you might still have a few wild cards in your contacts list.
+After college, you're probably gonna migrate back to your social, racial, and cultural demographics—sad but true—so, in the name of education, talk to the different people.
+At least that way, in ten years' time, you might still have a few wild cards in your rolodex.

 But Ignore Anyone Who Watches Disney Films

 This one is crucial.
-Stay well, well away from anyone studying for a degree who still watches Disney films.
-In recent years, Disney films – the ones starring pre-leotard Miley Cyrus, not the cartoons – have made a land grab for the teenage coming-of-age experience, which is possibly the most malicious crime committed against youth culture in the last two decades.
+Stay far, far away from anyone studying for a degree who still watches Disney films.
+In recent years, Disney films, the ones starring pre-leotard Miley Cyrus, not the cartoons, have made a land grab for the teenage coming-of-age experience, which is possibly the most malicious crime committed against youth culture in the last two decades.

-Films like LOL and Camp Rock don't teach young people anything about themselves, they seek to normalise a depressing fantasy of young people as mundane semi-adults.
-They transplant dialogue from Grey's Anatomy into situations in which 21-year-old women playing 13-year-old girls dissect the emotional resonance of not smiling at hunky Cody in the school corridor.
+Films like LOL and Camp Rock don't teach young people anything about themselves, they seek to normalize a depressing fantasy of young people as mundane semi-adults.
+They transplant dialogue from Grey's Anatomy into situations in which 21-year-old women playing 13-year-old girls dissect the emotional resonance of not smiling at hunky Cody in the hallway.
 They suck and they're nothing like an accurate reflection of any teenager in the world.